silvinaroldan/VisionOS_By_Examples/README.md

-# VisionOS_By_Example
+# visionOS By Example

-This repository features a collection of VisionOS samples I've made, alongside valuable resources from others to facilitate learning SwiftUI for Vision Pro.
+This repository features a collection of visionOS samples I've made, alongside valuable resources from others to facilitate learning SwiftUI for Vision Pro.

 Note: The projects require Xcode 16